DIDONEproject/musif/docs/source/Custom_features.md

 ## 2. Custom feature as a class

-If you are writing only a few feature, you may find more confortable with only one file, instead of a whole directory.
-For this, you can simply create your module `costum_feature_module.py`:
+If you are writing just a few features, you may find more confortable with only one file, instead of a whole directory.
+For this, you can simply create your module `custom_feature_module.py`:

 ```python
 class custom_feature_class: